Chronological Order

 Day 23 Albany to Esperance

 The 23rd day of the Around Australia Ride.
 After the previous day’s road having so much interest and fantastic scenery the road to Esperance was quite a contrast in its dullness.
 This suited me fine as I was keen to get to Esperance and spend some time exploring there.
-I was born in Western Australia and as a very young child we used to spend holidays at Esperance.
-It would have been around 12:30pm when I rolled into town – the first time in about 30 years.
+The Noongar people were the first known inhabitants of the area from around 20,000 years ago.
+The coastline for Esperance was first sighted around the late 1620s by Dutch explorers, and was first settled by Europeans in the 1860s.
+The history I was interested was much more recent as I was born in Western Australia and as a very young child we used to spend holidays at Esperance.
+So the 485kms were done and dusted in no time flat and it would have been around 12:30pm when I rolled into town – the first time in about 30 years.

 Day 22 Margaret River to Albany